ucd-plse/FPLearner/README.md

 <!-- (raw/log) -->

-In [`raw/log`](https://github.com/ucd-plse/FPLearner/tree/main/raw/log), the artifact provides training and testing logs for both error and runtime prediction models on different combinations of edges.
+In [`raw/log`](https://github.com/ucd-plse/FPLearner/tree/main/raw/log), the artifact provides training and testing logs for both accuracy and performance prediction models on different combinations of edges.
 The logs provide the full set of results shown in the ablation study of edges in the paper.

-For example, the testing results including accuracy, precision, recall, and f-1 score for the error prediction model learning on a composite graph can be found in [`raw/log/error_AST_CFG_PDG_CAST_DEP/test.log`](https://github.com/ucd-plse/FPLearner/blob/main/raw/log/error_AST_CFG_PDG_CAST_DEP/test.log) which has the following content:
+For example, the testing results including accuracy, precision, recall, and f-1 score for the accuracy prediction model learning on a composite graph can be found in [`raw/log/error_AST_CFG_PDG_CAST_DEP/test.log`](https://github.com/ucd-plse/FPLearner/blob/main/raw/log/error_AST_CFG_PDG_CAST_DEP/test.log) which has the following content:

 ```
 2023-03-01 15:13:31,038 Savedir: MixBench/error_allpurpose_root_AST_CFG_PDG_CAST_DEP